 About Haedong Yonggungsa Temple, Busan

 Busan is the second largest city in South Korea and definitely one of the most beautiful ones.
-It is home to many incredible attractions such as the colorful Gamcheon Culture Village, the amazing Busan Fish Market or this incredible temple, Haedong Yonggungsa.
+It is home to many incredible attractions such as the colorful Gamcheon Culture Village, the amazing Busan Fish Market, the Busan Aquarium or this incredible temple, Haedong Yonggungsa.

 The temple was built in 1376 by a Buddhist teacher called Naong.
 Unfortunately, it was destroyed during the Japanese invasion but it was later rebuilt in 1930.
 The temple got its current name, Haedong Yonggungsa in 1974.